RawanTata/Spatial-Computing/Recipe-ARCookingBook.md

 ## **🎯 Overview**

-The **AR Cooking Book** is an interactive Augmented Reality (AR) experience that allows users to **place, move, rotate, and scale virtual kitchen objects** while following a step-by-step cooking guide.
-Using **Unity’s AR Foundation and XR Interaction Toolkit**, users can engage in a **realistic AR cooking simulation**, interacting with utensils and ingredients in their real-world space.
+The AR Cooking Book is an interactive Augmented Reality (AR) application designed to provide users with an immersive cooking experience.
+Users can place, move, rotate, and scale virtual kitchen objects while following a step-by-step cooking guide.
+By leveraging Unity’s AR Foundation and XR Interaction Toolkit, this project delivers a realistic AR cooking simulation, allowing users to interact with utensils and ingredients within their real-world environment.

 ---